Giant holograms have been pioneered by two junior doctors to help medical students master their studies of the human body.

 Intended to make it easier for medical students to appreciate and understand the intricacy of the functions of the human body, the animated holograms are created by three projectors and can be controlled by the lecturer.
 They are so giant they are suitable for large scale auditoriums.

-“It’s very difficult to comprehend and appreciate how a kidney or liver functions, for example, from Powerpoint slides”, explained Dr Sugand.
+, explained Dr Sugand.
 “This could be a way to teach surgical procedures to a large group of trainees quite easily.”

 The pair of junior doctors already invested £10,000 into the hologram project and have created a small library of projectors to aid medical lectures.
 They include a sequence that shows how malaria affects various parts of the body.